solocle/CFS64/README.md

-# CFS64_grub
+# CFS64
-GRUB module for CFS64 file system
+GRUB module for CFS64 file system, and Win32 formatter